rtfeng/rtfeng.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a senior research associate at University of New South Wales, Australia, and an adjunct researcher at Nanyang Technological University, Singapore.
+Currently, I am a Research Scientist at Singapore Management University, Singapore, and an adjunct researcher at Nanyang Technological University, Singapore.

 ## Working Experience
+* **Research Scientist** (Jul 2023 - Present).
+  School of Computing and Information Systems, Singapore Management University, Singapore.
-* **Senior Research Associate** (Jul 2022 - Present).
+* **Senior Research Associate** (Jul 2022 - Jul 2023).
   School of Computer Science and Engineering, University of New South Wales, Australia.
 * **Research Fellow** (Mar 2021 - Jul 2022).
   School of Computer Science and Engineering, Nanyang Technological University, Singapore.